uploadcare/pyuploadcare/README.md

 ## Use cases

-In this section, we also want to showcase some common use cases you can solve with Uploadcare, regardless of using Python integration.
+To help you figure what this library can help you with, we want to showcase some use cases that you can solve with Uploadcare.

 Main use cases:
 * Accept user-generated content ([file uploader](https://uploadcare.com/docs/file-uploader/), [upload sources](https://uploadcare.com/docs/upload-sources/))